 One side at a time, fold down the top flap onto the surface of the gift, which should result in two wings of paper sticking out.
 Carefully fold and flatten these wings against the gift, then fold the remaining triangle of paper up and over the rest.

 Grab your good old sticky tape and secure the flaps together.
-Repeat this process with the other side and the gift should now be fully wrapped.
+Repeat this process with the other side and there you have it; you know exactly how to wrap a gift!

 Gift wrap alternatives

-If you want to make the gift look truly unique, there are a few alternatives to the usual gift wrap.
-We’ve seen people wrap presents in everything from recycled card to a range of fabrics, or you could even wrap the gift in plain white paper and then decorate it yourself with crayons or felt tips.
+Wondering how to wrap gifts but make them look super unique?
+Well, we’ve seen people wrap presents in everything from recycled card to a range of fabrics, or you could even wrap the gift in plain white paper and then decorate it yourself with crayons or felt tips.
 This is a great idea if you’ve got kids and you’re sending a present from the whole family!

 We’re sure you must have a few gift wrapping ideas of your own – so get creative and make sure to share photos with us on Facebook, Twitter and Instagram.